 $2,874

-Nosferatu the Vampyre received a score of 7.4 on IMDb and 79 on Metacritic.
-Jonathan Harker, an estate agent in Wismar, Germany, is tasked by his employer, Renfield, to sell a property to the nobleman Count Dracula.
+The movie earned strong critical acclaim, boasting a 7.4 rating on IMDb and a 79 on Metacritic.
+The story follows Jonathan Harker, an estate agent from Wismar, Germany, who is assigned by his employer, Renfield, to secure a property sale for the mysterious Count Dracula.

 Recommended: